gitmamtahub/gitmamtahub/README.md

-- 👋 Hi, I’m Mamta Khatri
+- 👋 Hi, I’m Mamta Khatri, an enthusiast to know and grow with technology
-- 👀 I’m interested in AI and Cloud Computing
+- 👀 I’m interested in ML-AI and Cloud Computing
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learning Gen-AI

 <!---
 gitmamtahub/gitmamtahub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.